-Conventional space conditioning systems utilize high-grade energy sources, such as natural gas or oil, in direct combustion in building heating equipment or electricity generated at efficiencies of less than 40 percent.
-As depicted in Figure 1-2, both processes lose substantial amounts of energy in the conversion process from primary fuel source to end-use.
+Conventional community heating and cooling systems use high grade energy sources such as natural gas or oil burned directly in home heating equipment or rural use of electricity generated at efficiencies less than 40 percent.
+As depicted in Figure 1-2, both processes lose substantial amounts of energy in the conversion process from primary fuel source to end use.